Battle of Sorovich: Battle

-Shortly before the dawn of 24 October, a company belonging to the 17th Ottoman Division armed with several machine guns approached the Greek western flank from the direction of the village of Fanos.
+Shortly before the dawn of 24 October, a company belonging to the 17th Ottoman Division armed with several machine guns approached the Greek western flank from the direction of the village of Spantsa (Fanos).
 Guided by local civilians it remained undetected by Greek sentries.
-At 6:30 a.m., it opened fire on the Greek positions at Spantza while the defenders were still asleep.
+At 6:30 a.m., it opened fire on the Greek positions at Spantsa while the defenders were still asleep.
 This caused panic to spread from the engineer company that was first attacked to other units, who abandoned their equipment and fled the area.
-The Ottomans advancing from Xino Nero and Kleidi Pass penetrated the Greek lines, capturing an artillery battery and signalling another Ottoman unit to attack from the east.
+The Ottomans advancing from Ekshi Sou and Kirli Derven Pass penetrated the Greek lines, capturing an artillery battery and signalling another Ottoman unit to attack from the east.
 The soldiers guarding the Greek eastern flank offered stubborn resistance, refusing to yield until given a written order.
 The Greek eastern flank was eventually overpowered, while many Greek soldiers were killed by Ottoman riflemen and sympathetic civilians.
-By 10:00 a.m., the main body of the Greek force had been routed, fleeing towards Kozani, while the commander of a battalion stationed at Drosopigi led it to Kleisoura after realizing that the battle was essentially over.
+By 10:00 a.m., the main body of the Greek force had been routed, fleeing towards Kozani, while the commander of a battalion stationed at Bel Kamen (Drosopigi) led it to Kleisoura after realizing that the battle was essentially over.

 Aftermath

 The commander of the Kozani garrison assembled a force of 300 soldiers and 400 armed civilians who managed contain most of the soldiers fleeing from Sorovich in the city.
 The remnants of the 5th Greek Division regrouped and repulsed an attack on Kozani by Ottoman armed civilians on the morning of 26 October.
 Greek casualties in the battle of Sorovich numbered 211 killed, 320 wounded, 22 missing in action and 10 prisoners of war.
 Although the Greek victory at Yenidje overshadowed the defeat at Sorovich, it perplexed Greek Crown Prince Constantine, making him hesitate just as the city of Thessaloniki, the most important city in Macedonia, seemed to be within his grasp.
 It also led to a stabilization of the front line in Macedonia north-west of Kozani.
 On 29 October, Constantine allocated the 1st, 2nd, 3rd and 4th Divisions and a cavalry brigade for the capture of Monastir.
-Those forces assembled at Edessa on 2 November and were eventually able to seize Florina, yet Monastir fell into Serbian hands after the conclusion of the eponymous battle.
+Those forces assembled at Vodena (Edessa) on 2 November and were eventually able to seize Florina, yet Monastir fell into Serbian hands after the conclusion of the eponymous battle.

 By May 1913, the numerically inferior Ottomans had suffered a series of serious defeats to the League's armies on all fronts.
 The League had captured most of the Ottoman Empire's European territories and was rapidly approaching Constantinople.
 On 30 May, the two sides signed the Treaty of London which solidified the League's territorial ambitions, granting its members all Ottoman lands west of a line stretching from Enos on the Aegean Sea to north of Midia on the Black Sea, as well as Crete.
 The fate of Albania and the pre-war Ottoman Aegean islands was to be determined by the Great Powers.